Laande/quote/README.md

 # Discord Quote Bot

-A discord bot for quoting message in a gif
+A Discord bot to create animated GIF quotes from messages

-Work on client & server
+Works on servers and as user-installed app

 ## Preview